SamuelTHaynes/Project_3/README.md

 # Project_3
-Visualizing Natural Disaster Risk / Damage
+Disaster Risk Analysis for Insurance Companies

-- Open Clean_datav1.5.ipynb
+- Open etl_pipeline.ipynb
+  - Run all cells
+  - Ensure you have Hazard_data.csv Pie_chart.csv updatedGeoJson.data
+- Visualizations
+  - Opening app.py in VSCode and run your flask server
+    - Go to the menu where you can select each visualization